 (1) The Civil Litigation Division shall operate a tentative ruling system for Unlimited Civil law and motion.
 The tentative rulings can be obtained beginning at 1:30 p.m. the court day preceding the hearing.
 Phone numbers and tentative rulings for Martinez are available on the court website www.cc-courts.org.
 If the website is down, or for some reason cannot be accessed by the litigant or counsel, the number to call, during business hours is (925) 608-1000.
+Tentative rulings will be posted on the Court's website for a minimum of 120 days, after which they may be removed.

-(2) The tentative ruling will become the Court's ruling unless by 4:00 p.m. of the court day preceding the hearing, counsel or self-represented parties call the department rendering the decision to request argument and to specify what issues are to be argued.
+(2) The tentative ruling will become the Court's ruling unless by 4:00 p.m. of the court day preceding the hearing, counsel or self-represented parties call the department rendering the decision to request argument.
+If a judge so indicates in the instructions accompanying the tentative ruling, the parties may also be required to specify what issues are to be argued.